Sorry, you need to enable JavaScript to visit this website.

 Formal learning

 An MBO education consists of a qualification part, enriched with one or more optional parts.
-The student can broaden his or her skills and gain more in-depth knowledge about a certain subject.
+Students can broaden their skills and gain more in-depth knowledge about a certain subject.
 The student is obliged to take an exam on the optional subjects but cannot fail as yet.
 The Minister of Education, Culture and Science wants to make optional subjects obligatory for getting a diploma, starting from 2018.

-An optional subject get regional connection, to enable the student to strengthen his or her position on the labour market in sectors that are strongly represented in the region.
+Regional connection: to enable students to strengthen their position on the labour market in sectors that are strongly represented in the region.
 E.g. for the harbour of the city of Rotterdam or the watersport industry in Friesland (a northern province in the Netherlands).
-An optional subject can also be directed towards moving on to a higher level in the MBO school or to Hoger Beroepsonderwijs (HBO) (Tertiary Vocational Education), also known as University of Applied Sciences.
+An optional subject can also be directed towards moving on to a higher level in the MBO school or to Tertiairy Vocational Education (Hoger Beroepsonderwijs; HBO), also known as University of Applied Sciences.

-As mentioned earlier in this chapter Platform Education2032 advised the Cabinet to design new, forward looking curricula.
-The Netherlands Enterprise Agency and Jong Ondernemen (Young Entrepreneur) developed an advice report on this topic in which they indicate that entrepreneurial education should be a basis for the future curriculum.
+Platform Education2032 advised the Cabinet to design new, forward looking curricula.
+The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland; ROV) and Youth Entrepreneuring (Jong Ondernemen) developed an advice report on this topic in which they indicate that entrepreneurial education should be a basis for the future curriculum.
 There is an intensive cooperation between different partners such as sector organizations from education and business community to ensure relevant entrepreneurship education.

-The Tax authority (Belastingdienst) has developed a Lespakket 'Ondernemen en belastingen' (teaching package ‘Entrepreneuring and taxes’) for students in secondary schools to increase their fiscal consciousness.
-It is developed in cooperation with the Vereniging van leraren in de economisch-maatschappelijke vakken (Vecon) (Association of teachers in economical-societal subjects), the Dutch Order of Tax Advisors (Nederlandse Orde van Belastingadviseurs NOB) and the Ministry of Finance.
-Another teaching package developed is called ‘ondernemingsvormen en belastingheffing’ (business enterprise design and taxation).
-This package contains a manual for teachers, assignments and a summary of the theory.
+The Tax authority (Belastingdienst) has developed a teaching package Taxes lesson for Vocational Education (Belastingles voor het mbo) for vocational education students to increase their fiscal consciousness.
+It is developed in cooperation with the Assocation of teachers in economical-societal subjects (Vereniging van leraren in de economisch-maatschappelijke vakken; Vecon), the Dutch Order of Tax advisors (Nederlandse Orde van Belastingadviseurs; NOB) and the Ministry of Finance

 Non-formal and informal learning